2 sets of arteries provide the lungs , viz.

 B. Pulmonary arteries.

-The right lung is provided by 1 bronchial artery, which originates from the right third posterior intercostal artery or from upper left bronchial artery.
-The left lung is provided by 2 bronchial arteries, which originate from descending thoracic aorta.
+1 bronchial artery provides the right lung, which originates from the right third posterior intercostal artery or from upper left bronchial artery.
+2 bronchial arteries provides the left lung, which originate from descending thoracic aorta.

 The pulmonary arteries provide deoxygenated blood to the lungs.
 There’s 1 pulmonary artery for every lung.
 They may be the branches of the pulmonary trunk.